Elementary Teacher Preparation Policy

-However, new preparation standards for the state's forthcoming early elementary and upper elementary preparation programs address not only the content knowledge needed, but how to teach math content in areas such as: number concepts, addition and subtraction, multiplication, division, fractions, decimals, place value, and whole numbers and operations, etc.
+Mathematics Preparation Standards: New preparation standards for the state's early elementary and upper elementary preparation programs address not only the content knowledge needed, but how to teach math content in areas such as: number concepts, addition and subtraction, multiplication, division, fractions, decimals, place value, and whole numbers and operations, etc.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.

 Test Requirement www.mttc.nesinc.com Lower Elementary (PreK-3) Preparation Standards https://www.michigan.gov/documents/mde/Lower_Elementary_PK-3_Education_Preparation_Standards_649824_7.pdf Upper Elementary (3-6) Preparation Standards https://www.michigan.gov/documents/mde/Upper_Elementary_3-6_Education_Preparation_Standards_649826_7.pdf

 Due to Michigan's strong policies in this area, no recommendations are provided.